xlab-si/emmy/README.md

 (10) ***Time: 0.003153414 seconds***
 ```

-Lines 1-2 tell us about the procedure of initializing, and eventually, establishing a connection to Emmy server at the given URI.
-Line 3 comes from the Emmy CLI, and notifies us that the protocol client is about to start.
+Lines 1-2 tell us about the procedure of initializing, and eventually, establishing a connection to emmy server at the given URI.
+Line 3 comes from the emmy CLI, and notifies us that the protocol client is about to start.
 Lines 4-9 indicate the communication taking place between the client and the server (e.g. here they are executing the chosen crypto protocol).
 The last line reports the total time required to execute the protocol - if we run several clients (either sequentially or concurrently), it prints the total time required for all the clients to finish.

 ## TLS support
 Communication channel between emmy clients and emmy server is secure, as it enforces the usage of TLS.
 TLS is used to encrypt communication and to ensure emmy server's authenticity.